 Posted on September 7, 2018

-By Maria Paula Gutierrez, Pure!
+By Maria Paula Gutierrez and Ximena Sandoval, Pure!
 Colombia

-For me, one of the highlights was San Agustín with its interesting monuments and sculptures.
-Walking there and taking it all in, really gave me a feeling of wonder of all the stories behind this magical and unknown culture.
+For us, one of the highlights was San Agustín with its interesting monuments and sculptures.
+Walking there and taking it all in, really gave us a feeling of wonder of all the stories behind this magical and unknown culture.
 Sculptures of Gods and other mythical figures are scattered throughout this UNESCO World Heritage Site, displaying the rich imagination of the northern Andean people from the 1st to the 8th century.